seandewar/memetendo-unsafe-boy-advance/README.md

 ## Building

-Memetendo Unsafe Boy Advance currently targets Rust 1.72, but supports Rust 1.70 as a minimum.
+Memetendo Unsafe Boy Advance currently requires Rust 1.81 as a minimum.

 Just use `cargo build` to build (optionally passing the `--release` argument to build with full optimizations), or `cargo run` to build and run.